-On December 30, 2014, the Company entered into new employment agreements with each of our named executive officers, other than Mr. Mullenger, which replaced the existing employment agreements that were scheduled to expire on December 31, 2014.
+On December 30, 2014, the Company entered into new employment agreements with each of our named executive officers, which replaced the existing employment agreements that were scheduled to expire on December 31, 2014.
 Each agreement is effective as of January 1, 2015 and has an initial term that expires on December 31, 2015, subject to two automatic one-year renewals unless either party provides notice of non-renewal at least 60 days in advance of the expiration of the then current term.
+Each of the employment agreements for our named executed officers has automatically renewed.
 Each of these agreements provides for a minimum annual salary that is consistent with the base salary in effect on December 30, 2014.
 In addition, during the term, the executives are eligible to participate in all compensation or employee benefit plans or programs maintained by the Company for the benefit of its salaried employees or senior executives from time to time.
 These plans and programs may include health and life insurance.
 In addition, during the term, these agreements provide for reimbursement for certain professional and civic memberships that are approved in advance by the Company.
 Each of the employment agreements continued the severance benefits and provisions that were in effect under the previous agreements and which are more fully discussed under "Potential Payments Upon Termination or Change in Control."